 The anthropogenic contribution, added to the natural variability, allows replicate quite accurately the global temperature Tmg until today.
 Note, however, discrepancies about warming that occurred during the 1940s and between 1970 and 2000.
-In both cases, gyral waves are involved.
+In both cases, gyral Rossby waves are involved.
 Regarding warming that occurred:

 - during the 1940s, it was mainly due to the oscillation of 64-year average period, which is evidenced from sea surface temperature anomalies, mainly at mid-latitudes of the 5 subtropical gyres.
 The spatial variability of these anomalies is substantial, especially between the two hemispheres, making sampling of contributory areas difficult.

 - between 1970 and 2000, the model anticipates the rise of observed temperature, which suggests that a few years elapse between the formation of sea surface temperature anomalies and their continental impact: the delay is of the order of 5 to 8 years.

 Forecasts show that natural variability will be decisive in the next decades, both models indicating a decline in Tmg beyond 2020.
 The different assumptions about the increase of CO2 in the coming decades have little influence on results; this is why only the most pessimistic scenario corresponding to an increase of 2 ppmv/year is considered.
 Also, although very significant as it represents about a third of the warming observed over the second half of the 20th century, anthropogenic warming does not justify the catastrophist assumptions advocated by the IPCC because of its slow growth in the coming decades, regardless of future emissions.